 Not likely.
 To set one up, you need to be life/accident and sickness insurance licensed.
 Most accountants normally have a CA, CGA, CMA etc. but not this specific license.

 What does it Cost to Set This Up?

-It’s a one time set up fee of $300 for 1 class, and $50 per class there after.
-Yes, the set up fee is tax deductible too.
-Most times, you can recover the cost of the setup fee in the first year – every year after you’ll be much further ahead!
-To change your receipt from a personal expense to a business expense, it costs 10%, which is tax deductible.
+It’s a one-time set-up fee of $250 for 1 class and $100 per class thereafter.
+Yes, the set-up fee is tax-deductible too.
+Most times, you can recover the cost of the set-up fee in the first year – every year after you’ll be much further ahead!
+To change your receipt from a personal expense to a business expense, it costs 10%, which is tax-deductible.
 The government only charges 5% GST on the 10% admin fee.

 I Want to Save on my Taxes – How do I Set it up?